Israel lobby in the United States: Degree of influence

 According to a public opinion poll by Zogby International of 1,036 likely voters from October 10–12, 2006, 40% of American voters at least somewhat believe the Israel lobby has been a key factor in going to war in Iraq.
 The following poll question was used: "Question: Do you strongly agree, somewhat agree, somewhat disagree, or strongly disagree that the work of the Israel lobby on Congress and the Bush administration has been a key factor for going to war in Iraq and now confronting Iran?"

 In March 2009, Charles W. Freeman, Jr., criticized the lobby after withdrawing his candidacy for the chair of the National Intelligence Council.
 Freeman said, "The libels on me and their easily traceable email trails show conclusively that there is a powerful lobby determined to prevent any view other than its own from being aired. ...
-The tactics of the Israel Lobby plumb the depths of dishonor and indecency. ...
+The tactics of the Israel Lobby plumb the depths of dishonor and indecency....
 The aim of this Lobby is control of the policy process. ... " Members of Congress denied that the Israel lobby had a significant role in their opposition to Freeman's appointment; they cite Freeman's ties with the Saudi and Chinese governments, objections to certain statements made about the Palestinian territories and his lack of experience as the reasons for their opposition.

+Upon his resignation, the National Counterterrorism Center Director Joe Kent cited the "powerful lobby" of Israel as the cause of the 2026 Iran war.
+Foreign Policy suggested that the Israel lobby in the US was a major enabler of the 2026 war because of its foreign policy influence leading to increasingly hostile relations between Iran and the United States and the encouragement of regional aggression by Israel under its prime minister Benjamin Netanyahu.
+In particular, The Forward also blamed the Israel lobby for setting the foreign policy path to the war, singling out AIPAC.